Sensitivity to stimuli in fibromyalgia

 Sensory sensitivity does not only produce discomfort.
 It produces cumulative load.

 Every sensory input that needs filtering takes nervous system resources.
 In fibromyalgia, that filtering is less efficient and more demanding.
-A busy supermarket, an open-plan office, a family gathering — environments most people experience as tolerable — can produce exhaustion, pain flare, and cognitive collapse in someone with fibromyalgia.
+A busy supermarket, an open-plan office, or a family gathering, all environments most people experience as tolerable, can produce exhaustion, pain flare, and cognitive collapse in someone with fibromyalgia.

 This is also why sensory overload is one of the most common flare triggers.
 The system is already running close to capacity.
 Sustained sensory input pushes it past the threshold.